Agriculture in Haiti: Colonial agriculture

 Prior to the voyages of Columbus beginning in 1492, a dense population of Taino people lived on the island of Hispaniola, 21st century Dominican Republic and Haiti.
 The Taino were farmers.
 Their main crop and dietary staple was Yuca.
 They also grew sweet potato, maize, cotton, tobacco and a large number of tropical fruits and vegetables.
 With the colonization of the island by the Spanish in the 16th century, most Taino died from epidemics of European diseases and exploitation.
 The Spanish colonists, and subsequently the French, imported African slaves to replace the Taino.

 France took ownership of Haiti from Spain in the Treaty of Ryswick in 1697.
 The French believed that the west coast of Haiti was the most fertile land in the West Indies.
 In the 18th century, Haiti was the "Pearl of the Antilles."
 Known as Saint-Domingue by the French, Haiti was the richest colony in the world, producing 60 percent of the world's coffee and 40 percent of the sugar imported by France and Britain.
 Haiti was also an important producer of cotton, indigo, and cacao.
-Land and agricultural production was in the hands of European and mulatto planters owning about 8,000 plantations and half a million slaves.
+Land and agricultural production were in the hands of European and mulatto planters owning about 8,000 plantations and half a million slaves.
 Haiti's dominance in coffee and sugar production was disrupted during the Haitian Revolution between 1791 and 1804.

 The population of Haiti in 1791 is estimated at 556,000: 500,000 slaves, 24,000 free mulattos and blacks, and 32,000 whites.
 The population was reduced by almost one half during the revolution.